-Look up “classic Alaskan fly fishing lodge” in the dictionary, and there is a picture of Bob and Lula Cusack’s operation.
+Look up “classic Alaskan fly fishing lodge” in the dictionary, and there is a picture of Bob Cusack’s operation.

 Reservations & Rates

-Package Cost: The cost of the week-long Bob Cusack's Alaska Lodge package is $6200 per person
+The cost of the week-long Bob Cusack's Alaska Lodge package is $6,400.00 per person

-There isn't a finer, more predictable dry fly, trophy trout fishery in Bristol Bay than the Copper River.
+There isn't a finer, more predictable dry fly, trout fishery in Bristol Bay than Cusack's home water, the Copper River.

 By early September, the sockeyes are fading into memory, but their decomposing carcasses provide one last major feeding binge for all of the region's streams.
-This is the single best month for serious trophy trout hunters, as good numbers of oversized rainbows ascend (and descend) from area lakes into integral rivers.
+This is the single best month for serious trophy trout hunters, as good numbers of over-sized rainbows ascend (and descend) from area lakes into integral rivers.
 If you are going to have a chance at the elusive 30-inch trout, this is when it will most likely occur.
 Anglers still do well on egg patterns, but streamers emulating chunks of rotting salmon flesh are very productive now, and often account for the largest rainbows.
-The overnight upper Copper River floats can be amazing, this time of year, weather permitting the changing colors are spectacular, and the upper river is normally full of big trout.
+The changing colors are spectacular, and the rivers are full of big trout.